 MIDI_SYSEX (Boolean): If true, lets Symphony access external connected devices to play MIDI (musical instrument digital information) files.

 5. Pointer Lock:

-POINTER_LOCK (Boolean): If true, locks a pointer within Symphony, which provides input methods based on the relative movement of the mouse cursor over time (e.g. deltas) - not just the absolute position of the mouse cursor in the viewport
+POINTER_LOCK (Boolean): If true, locks a pointer within Symphony, which provides input methods based on the relative movement of the mouse cursor over time (for example deltas) - not just the absolute position of the mouse cursor in the viewport.

 6. Full Screen: